Empirical Bernstein in smooth Banach spaces: Introduction

-\paragraph{Scalar empirical Bernstein inequalities.} The first scalar empirical Bernstein inequalities were presented in \citet[Theorem 1]{audibert2007tuning}, \citet[Theorem 11]{maurer2009empirical}, and \citet[Theorem 5]{balsubramani2016sequential}.
-A different concentration inequality was proposed in \citet[Lemma 13]{mhammedi2019pac} in the context of PAC-Bayesian generalization bounds.
-Nonetheless, their empirical performance was improved in \citet[Theorem 2]{waudby2024estimating}, which extended \citet[Theorem 4]{howard2021time}.
+The first scalar empirical Bernstein inequalities were presented in \cite{audibert2007tuning}, Theorem 1, \cite{maurer2009empirical}, Theorem 11, and \cite{balsubramani2016sequential}, Theorem 5.
+A different concentration inequality was proposed in \cite{mhammedi2019pac}, Lemma 13, in the context of PAC-Bayesian generalization bounds.
+Nonetheless, their empirical performance was improved in \cite{waudby2024estimating}, Theorem 2, which extended \cite{howard2021time}, Theorem 4.
 In fact, the latter is the only scalar empirical Bernstein we are aware of whose first order term exactly matches that of Bernstein in the limit (as will be made precise later in this paper).
-The confidence sets presented in this contribution can be seen as generalizing the \citet{waudby2024estimating} (scalar) empirical Bernstein bounds to smooth Banach spaces.
+The confidence sets presented in this contribution can be seen as generalizing the \cite{waudby2024estimating} (scalar) empirical Bernstein bounds to smooth Banach spaces.